ngjunsiang/laymansguide/season9/issue112/issue112.md

 [^2]: Modern BIOSes are no longer stored permanently on a chip, but written to flash storage (similar to a thumbdrive) that is soldered directly to the motherboard.

 1. Check that the core parts are present: CPU, memory, video card, keyboard, storage disk.
-   Today, this process is usually hidden by a branded startup screen.
-You can usually disable that screen if you like to see this bootstrap process happening.
-During the BIOS screen, you can press a button to configure BIOS settings.
+   At the BIOS screen[^3], you can press a button to configure BIOS settings.
 2. The BIOS checks the available disks to see if they are “bootable”, i.e. contain information in a specific part of the disk that contains a **bootloader**.
 In modern BIOSes, you can override this process by specifying a valid disk containing the bootloader.
 3. The BIOS loads the bootloader into memory, and runs it.

+[^3]: Today, this process is hidden by a branded startup screen on machines that come with Windows pre-installed.
+You can usually disable that screen if you like to see this bootstrap process happening.

 ## The bootloader